 We also wrongly assume that the current system is the best we can do.
 Please realize…

 Anatomically modern humans have been on the planet for at least 40,000 years, but our industrial-scientific civilization is only 200 years old.
 That means we’re barely out of the crib!
-There must surely be new things to try.
-And one way to explore the possibilities is by conducting thought experiments.
-For instance…
+There must surely be new things to try and to learn.
+And one way to explore the possibilities is by conducting thought experiments like this one…

-What if voluntary funding had replaced taxation and borrowing after World War One?
+What if voluntary funding had replaced taxation after World War One?